xdevplatform/compliant-client/README.md

 ## Compliance results objects

-  Here is an example for a Tweet Complaince event:
+  Here is an example for a Tweet Compliance event:

   ```json
   {